Skip to main content.

 1:30–2:30 pm

-David Shein, dean of studies, and staff from the Dean of Studies Office will answer questions about the academic life of the College and discuss one of Bard’s most distinctive and essential assets: academic advising.
+Deans from Bard's Center for Student Life and Advising (CSLA) will answer questions about the academic life of the College and discuss one of Bard’s most distinctive and essential assets: academic advising.
 Our faculty and supplemental advising systems exemplify Bard’s commitment to the personal care of students’ intellectual development.
 Come hear about what supports are available to help your Bardian make the most of Bard’s distinctive curriculum and the network of which it is a part.

 Bitó Auditorium, Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation